cablehead/ktlawsf/src/markdown/about/alison.md

 ## Recognition

 Alison was recognized as a Northern California Rising Star and included in San Francisco Magazine's list of "Top Women Attorneys in Northern California" in 2016, 2017, and 2018.
+In 2019, Alison was recognized as a Northern California Super Lawyer.

 ## Professional Associations and Memberships